A lovely and very trail-capable option if you’re plumping for your first pair of leather boots and want comfort and quality straight out of the box.

 A great lacing system and high, narrow neck makes the boots feel very stable and snug underfoot – ideal if you find most hiking boots don’t support your ankles properly.
 Supportive, cushiony insoles add to that feeling of stability, and stop the boots feeling too heavy when you’re covering long distances.

-They may be one of the pricier boots in the category, but you get what you pay for – if you’re investing in your first proper pair of hiking boots, these are an easy choice.
+They may be one of the pricier boots in the category, but you get what you pay for – if you want a pair of the best women's hiking boots and are able to make the investment, these are an easy choice.

 • RRP: $160 (US) / £170 (UK)